 I fumbled with an unfamiliar guitar and fingerless gloves in a cold little house behind the studio, a converted barn.
 Pete Seeger perched on the opposite chair, lanky as the tall bare wintry trees outside, trying out recorders for the ballad we were about to play together, “The Lass of Glenshee.”

 It was a grey, snow-mushy day in Woodstock, NY in March, 2000.
 A group of musicians had gathered to record traditional songs and tunes from the Catskill Mountain region, collected decades earlier by my musicologist father Norman Cazden and his colleague Herb Haufrecht.

 Pete didn’t look at me, focusing on an alto recorder, then a tenor, then back to the alto.
 “What key are you in?” he asked.
 “E-minor,” I said, playing the accompinament that had fit my voice for years.
-He repeated the question several times until I realized that he was just being polite.
-He knew what key he wanted and would persist until we landed there!
+He repeated the question several times until I realized what was happening: he knew what key he wanted, and would keep asking until we landed there!
 I quietly transposed to match him.

 As an adult trying to follow Pete’s activist-troubador footsteps in the 1970s and early 80s, I’d cross paths with him now and then.
 At a conference on political music, a large anti-nuke protest in Washington DC, or a benefit here in Los Angeles, he would acknowledge me with the tiniest nod.
 He knew who I was; I fit somewhere in his immense universe.
 There was rarely small talk, just work to be done.